sielvie/BLaDe/README.md

 ---------------------------------------
 **test.py**

 Used for inference on new or test data.
-It loads a trained model and generates predictions for evaluation or deployment.
+It loads a trained model and generates predictions for evaluation.